jiforcen/CarND-Advanced-Lane-Lines/writeup.md

 ---
 ###Writeup / README

-All de code of this project is in the file called "code.py", you can found it here [link to Code.ipynb](./Code.ipynb)
+Code of this project is in the file called "code.py", you can found it here [link to Code.ipynb](./Code.ipynb)

 ###Camera Calibration